Power Struggles: How chimps get to the top

 Below the alpha are several other males with whom the alpha may have complicated relationships.
 The alpha will have friends in his coalition, who helped him gain control and are helping him maintain power.
 These could be playmates from his juvenile years, brothers, or new friends eager to increase their own social status through friendly contact with the alpha male.
 However, there also maybe be a chimpanzee or a coalition of chimpanzees who want to overthrow the alpha and install a new chimpanzee in his place.

 Females also have a hierarchy within chimpanzee groups, led by the alpha female (though overall, an alpha male will almost always outrank an alpha female).
 The alpha female isn’t as likely to obtain rule through aggression and violence as a male would be, but instead through relationships and personality.
 This isn’t to say that alpha females are devoid of aggression…they have shown that they sometimes use force when displeased by lower-ranking females.
 Higher ranking females will generally be more successful in reproducing and gaining access to food sources.
 Interestingly, the offspring of higher-ranking females tend to achieve a higher status themselves than chimps born to lower-ranking mothers.
-This may become the case for Wounda’s daughter Hope, on the Tchimpounga sanctuary island of Tchindzoulou!
+This may become the case for Wounda’s infant Hope, on the Tchimpounga sanctuary island of Tchindzoulou!

 One of the most amazing observations Dr. Goodall made regarding chimpanzee society was the Gombe Chimpanzee War, a four-year-long war between two chimpanzee communities in Gombe.
 During this conflict, eight adult males from one community killed all six males in another community and gained their territory, only to quickly lose it once faced with another chimpanzee group that was bigger and had more males.
 Subsequent research has shown that other chimpanzee groups are capable of this type of warfare, often started by conflicts over territory and/or mating rights.
 Learn more here.